Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/keyboardType/keyboardType.md

 ---
 Title: '.keyboardType()'
-Description: 'Specifies what keyboard type to use for text entry.'
+Description: 'Specifies the keyboard type to use for text entry.'
 Subjects:
   - 'Mobile Development'
   - 'iOS'